NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Param.rst

     :rtype: :class:`bool<PySide.QtCore.bool>`

-Returns whether the *next* parameter defined after this one should be on the same line or not.
+Returns whether the parameter is on a new line or not.